-SOSC 2060 Providing Safe & Respectful Care to LGBTOIA+ Families, 2 cr.
+SOSC 2060 Providing Safe & Respectful Care to LGBTQIA+ Families, 2 cr.

 This course will delve deeper into providing high quality exceptional care to lesbian, gay, bisexual, transgender, queer, intersex, and a-sexual individuals.
-We will spend time addressing the disparities and unique stressors that each of these populations may face in their day to day lives including during the pre-pregnancy planning, conception process, pregnancy, labor, birth, and postpartum period.
+We will spend time addressing the inequities and unique stressors that each of these populations may face in their day to day lives including during the pre-pregnancy planning, conception process, pregnancy, labor, birth, and postpartum period.
 We will invite a commitment to authenticity, openness, humility, and inspire a dedication to personal growth and deeper learning.
-Topics will include: conception obstacles and options, IVI and IUI methods and selecting a donor, surrogacy and working with surrogates and gay individuals and couples, gender identity and the specific needs of transgender clients, testosterone needs during conception and pregnancy, chest feeding and potential SNS needs, developing language that is safe for the client, utilizing language on forms that is safe for all clients, systemic oppression and what is our role in advocating for change, and developing skills to become the best care provider we can be for LGBTOIA+ clients conditions explored in depth will include: underlying chronic mental health conditions such as PTSD, Bipolar Disorder, and personality disorders, major depressive disorder, and anxiety disorders.
-Prenatal and postpartum conditions addressed will include: prenatal depression, prenatal anxiety, postpartum depression, postpartum anxiety, postpartum OCD, and postpartum psychosis.
-This course will implore students to identify disparities for marginalized populations and how systemic isms may impact mental health.
-The student will develop the skills to practice effectively with clients who present with mental health disorders and to identify when to refer and when to transfer care.
+Topics will include: conception obstacles and options, IVI and IUI methods and selecting a donor, surrogacy and working with surrogates and gay individuals and couples, gender identity and the specific needs of transgender clients, testosterone needs during conception and pregnancy, chest feeding and potential SNS needs, developing language that is safe for the client, utilizing language on forms that is safe for all clients, systemic oppression and what is our role in advocating for change, and developing skills to become the best care provider we can be for LGBTQIA+ clients